hammerjs/hammer.js/README.md

 A simple demo that demonstrates that hammer.js works and is able to recognize gestures.
 We output the gestures that are recognized.
 [Check it out](http://jtangelder.github.com/hammer.js/demo.html)

 ### Slideshow
-A slideshow that uses hammer to switch slides.
+A slideshow that uses hammer.js to switch slides.
 Note that the drag event in the slideshow is non-blocking for the scrolling of the page.
 [Check it out](http://jtangelder.github.com/hammer.js/demo.html)

 ### Colors!
 kleurenbolletjes?

 ### Pinch to zoom
-We use hammer to zoom in and out on an image by pinching.
+We use hammer.js to zoom in and out on an image by pinching.
 [Check it out](http://jtangelder.github.com/hammer.js/demo.html)

 ### Lightbox
 We use hammer.js to close a lightbox by pinching it.
 [Check it out](http://jtangelder.github.com/hammer.js/demo.html)